IF THIS is a taste of what is to come for Saints under George Burley next season, then roll on August.

 But the defence stood firm, Claus Lundekvam and Darren Powell uncompromising and effective throughout.

 When Stoke did get a goal, with seven minutes remaining, it was unstoppable.
-Paul Gallagher pulled the trigger from 20 yards out and the ball flew in - there was nothing anybody could have done about it.
+Paul Gallagher pulled the trigger from 20 yards out and the ball flew in - there was nothing anybody could have done

 Again, you expected the pressure to come on Saints but so comfortable were they on the ball that they saw the game out by retaining possession.